 It was also the first car to launch George Barris into the world of model kits.
 The AMT kit is shown above left, and the recent Danbury Mint version above right, proved to be consistent best sellers from the time they hit the market.

-For a look at many of George Barris' great cars - both past & present - just go to George's Website: www.barris.com
+For a look at many of George Barris' great cars, and to get some cool merch... just go to George's Website: www.barris.com